 The AER has also implemented the Inactive Well Compliance Program (the "IWCP") to address the growing inventory of inactive wells in Alberta and to increase the AER's surveillance and compliance efforts under Directive 013: Suspension Requirements for Wells ("Directive 013").
 The IWCP applies to all inactive wells that are noncompliant with Directive 013 as of April 1, 2015.
 The objective is to bring all inactive noncompliant wells under the IWCP into compliance with the requirements of Directive 013 within five years.
 As of April 1, 2015, each licensee is required to bring 20% of its inactive wells into compliance every year, either by reactivating or by suspending the wells in accordance with Directive 013 or by abandoning them in accordance with Directive 020: Well Abandonment.
 The list of current wells subject to the IWCP is available on the AER's Digital Data Submission system.
 The AER has announced that from April 1, 2015 to April 1, 2016, the number of noncompliant wells subject to the IWCP fell from 25,792 to 17,470, with 76% of licensees operating in the province having met their annual quota.
-The IWCP completed its second year on March 31, 2017.
-Overall, the AER has announced that licensees brought 19% of non-compliant wells in the IWCP into compliance with AER requirements in the second year of the IWCP.
+From April 1, 2016 to April 1, 2017, this number fell from 17,470 to 12,375 noncompliant wells, with 81% of licensees operating in the province having met their annual quota.
+The IWCP completed its third year on March 31, 2018 but the AER has not yet released its third annual report.

-The Commission oversees a similar Liability Management Rating Program (the "BC LMR Program"), which is designed to manage public liability exposure related to crude oil and natural gas activities by ensuring that permit holders carry the financial risks and regulatory responsibility of their operations through to regulatory closure.
-Under the BC LMR Program, the Commission determines the required security deposits for permit holders under the OGAA.
+Similar to Alberta, the B.C.
+Commission oversees a Liability Management Rating Program (the "BC LMR Program"), which is designed to manage public liability exposure related to crude oil and natural gas activities by ensuring that permit holders carry the financial risks and regulatory responsibility of their operations through to regulatory closure.
+Under the BC LMR Program, the B.C.
+Commission determines the required security deposits for permit holders under the OGAA.
 The LMR is the ratio of a permit holder's deemed assets to deemed liabilities.
 Permit holders whose deemed liabilities exceed deemed assets (i.e., an LMR of below a ratio of 1.0) will be considered at-risk and reviewed for a security deposit.
 Permit holders that fail to comply with security deposit requirements are deemed non-compliant under the OGAA and enter the compliance and enforcement framework.
-The Commission has announced that it is working to determine how best to manage risks in light of the Redwater decision, so changes may be forthcoming.